Geometry of Quantum Logic Gates: Introduction

-In this work, we construct an explicit and self-contained holomorphic representation of quantum logic gates by unifying these three transformations.
+Complementing this general foundation, \cite{ComplexGeoQC} applies the Fubini--Study geometry to low-spin Hilbert spaces, mapping physical observables and symmetries to intrinsic geometric features.
+This approach yields a canonical measure of entanglement, identifies Schr\"odinger trajectories with Killing vector fields and their associated geometric phases, and quantifies measurement uncertainty through the gradient structure of expectation-value surfaces, enabling systematic corrections to the Heisenberg principle.
+By further characterizing mixed states as probability distributions whose first moments reconstruct density operators, the work establishes a comprehensive geometric framework that naturally extends standard quantum formalism.

+Extending these geometric and analytic insights to bosonic systems, Chabaud et al.~\cite{Chabaud} employ the Segal--Bargmann holomorphic representation to bridge discrete- and continuous-variable quantum information.
+Their central result demonstrates that Gaussian unitary evolution decomposes exactly into an integrable Calogero--Moser dynamical system governing the motion of zeros of the holomorphic wavefunction, coupled to a conformal flow of Gaussian covariance parameters.
+Leveraging this correspondence, they construct a systematic non-Gaussian state hierarchy, relate multimode entanglement to the factorization properties of entire functions, and derive a unified classification of subuniversal quantum computational models that generalizes both Boson Sampling and Gaussian quantum computing.
+5mm In this work, we construct an explicit and self-contained holomorphic representation of quantum logic gates by unifying two fundamental mappings: (i) the Schwinger boson representation, which encodes each spin into a pair of bosonic modes subject to a total-occupation constraint; and (ii) the Segal--Bargmann transform, which maps the bosonic Fock space to a space of holomorphic functions.
 We show that any $N$-qubit gate can be expressed as a differential operator acting on Segal--Bargmann space functions that are homogeneous of degree one in each Schwinger boson pair $(z_{a_j}, z_{b_j})$.
 This representation preserves the physical subspace exactly and provides a direct link between algebraic gate operations and geometric flows on phase space.